-The paper is published (with updatings):
+The paper is published:

 Leuzea or Rhaponticum carthamoides (Willd.)
 Iljin - Maral root, is a rare and threatened plant of unique properties.
 It contains phytoecdysteroids-biostimulants and takes a prominent position among other adaptogens by its ability to prevent many diseases, efficiently cure a great number of pathologies